Variable Spring Sizing

 (a) Spring Rate (Z,X) * Travel < 0.25 * Operating Load

-Variable Spring Coils And Variable Spring
+Variable Spring Coils and Variable Spring

 If you are interested in a computer program that will size variable spring supports shown in the PT&P catalog, you can download here.